 Needless to say, public access should be strictly blocked for S3 buckets used for Terraform remote state management.

-Moreover, the majority of security threats arise from human errors.
-Thus, it is important to control the manual access to state files stored in these S3 buckets.
-This helps reduce accidental modifications and unauthorized actions to be taken on the state files.
+Most security threats arise from human errors, so it is important to control manual access to state files stored in these S3 buckets.
+This helps reduce accidental modifications and unauthorized actions.

 Bucket policies provide a powerful and flexible way to manage access control for your S3 buckets.
 To leverage them, you need to first identify the IAM resources that should have access to your bucket.
 After that, you’ll need to determine the necessary permissions you want to grant.
 Generally, the required permissions would be actions like listing the bucket contents (s3:ListBucket), reading objects (s3:GetObject), and writing or deleting objects (s3:PutObject, s3:DeleteObject).